nikiimisal/3-tier_Architecture_Related/CLOUD_WATCH & AUTOscalling.md

      stress --cpu 8 --timeout 60

   This command consumes CPU on 8 cores for 60 seconds.
 You should receive an email alert once your alarm is triggered.
+>> NOTE :<br>
+ • Delete the CloudWatch alarm, as it incurs charges.<br>
+ • If detailed monitoring is enabled, disable it by unchecking the “Enable” option to stop additional billing.<br>
+ • Terminating the EC2 instance will also cease billing for detailed monitoring of that instance.<br>
+ • SNS topics don’t incur storage costs, so you may retain or delete them based on preference.<br>